hisstoryxx/hisstoryxx/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=hisstoryxx&show_icons=true&theme=transparent)

 - 🤔 Currently, I’m looking for a job as a Backend Engineer(junior)
 - I studied bio-signal processing and software validation in my master's course at graduate school.
-In the first year of my graduate school master's course, I accidentally started a business, and while playing an undeserved role as a CTO, I developed a mobile app and website for the first time, and became very interested in server development.
+In the first year of my graduate school master's course, I accidentally started a business, and while playing an undeserved role as a CTO, I developed a mobile app and website for the first time, and became very interested in SERVER DEVELOPMENT.

 ## EDUCATION
 ### Master of Medical device Engineering and Management Aug 2020 – Aug 2022